-For 2024, the deductible rate for business-related automobile mileage is 67 cents per mile (up 1.5 cents from 2023) To calculate this deduction, multiply the rate by the exact business mileage.
+For 2019, the deductible rate for business-related automobile mileage is 58 cents a mile (up from 54.5 cents per mile in tax year 2018).
+To calculate this deduction, multiply the rate by the exact business mileage.
 If you claim accelerated depreciation on a vehicle, then you may not subsequently claim the standard mileage rate when driving that vehicle.